clusterlink-net/clusterlink/website/content/en/docs/concepts/services.md

 ## Prerequisites

-The following assume that you have `kubectl` access to two or more where ClusterLink has already been [deployed and configured]({{% ref "users#setup" %}}).
+The following assume that you have `kubectl` access to two or more clusters where ClusterLink has already been [deployed and configured]({{% ref "users#setup" %}}).

 ### Exporting a service